vidalmatheus/pyKombat/README.txt

 # After the round ends, you can play again with "ESC" button

-The executable is "pyKombat1.0.exe" in "src" directory.
+Executable file is "pyKombat1.0.exe" in "src" directory.
 Enjoy! :)